keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 * A *Keptn-service* is responsible for implementing a continuous delivery or operations task.
 * An *SLI-provider* is used to query Service-Level Indicators (SLI) from an external source like a monitoring or testing solution.
-* An *Action-provider* is used to extend a task sequence for remediation with an individual action step.
+* An *Action-provider* is used to extend a task sequence for remediation with an additional action step.

 ## Template Repository